Jam Haibat Khan

-Jam Haibat Khan bin Salahuddin Shah (Sindhi: ڄام هيبت خان بن صلاح الدين شاهه) was a prince of the Samma dynasty, and the son of Sultan Jam Salahuddin Shah II, also known as Malik Raj Bal.
+Jam Haibat Khan (Sindhi: ڄام هيبت خان) was a prince of the Samma dynasty, and son of Jam Salahuddin II.
 He was captured during the Battle of Chelhar and was executed in 1522 on the orders of Mir Khushi Muhammad Beglar, an Arghun commander.

 Life

-He was the son of Jam Salahuddin Shah II, the Samma Sultan of the Samma Dynasty, who ascended to the throne of Sindh by force under the title Salahuddin Shah II and reigned for eight months in 1512 and another four months in 1521-1522.
-Haibat spent his early life in the Kingdom of Cutch and the Gujarat Sultanate, where his aunt and father's first cousin, Bibi Rani, was married to Muzaffar Shah II of Gujarat.
-Haibat Khan's wife was the daughter of one of the Rajput wives of Muzaffar Shah II and a sister of Mahmud Shah II of Gujarat.
+He was the son of Jam Salahuddin II, the Samma Sultan of the Samma Dynasty, who ascended to the throne of Sindh by force under the title Salahuddin Shah II and reigned for eight months in 1512 and another four months between 1521-1522.Haibat spent his early life in the Kingdom of Cutch and the Gujarat Sultanate, where his aunt and father's first cousin, Bibi Rani, was married to Muzaffar Shah II of Gujarat.
+Haibat Khan's wife was the daughter of one of the Rajput wives of Muzaffar Shah II and a sister of Mahmud Shah II of Gujarat Sultanate.

-According to the Mirat-i-Sikandari, his wife's name was "Ruqayya".
-He participated alongside his father, Jam Salahuddin II, in two invasions of Lower Sindh against Jam Feroz II, first in 1512 CE and again in 1521 CE.
-Haibat was the commander of the Advance Guard (Arabic: مقدمة الجيش, Sindhi: مُھاڙی دستو) during the Battle of Chelhar, which was fought against the Arghuns in 1522 at the battlefield of Chelhar..
+According to the Mirat-i-Sikandari, his wife's name was 'Ruqayya'.
+He participated alongside his father, Jam Salahuddin II, in two invasions of Sindh against Jam Feroz II, first in 1512 and again in 1521.
+Haibat was the commander of the advance guard during the Battle of Chelhar, which was fought against the Arghuns in 1522 at the battlefield of Chelhar.
 After getting captured he was martyred at the same battlefieled.
 Beglarnama gives Haibat's name as "Jam Fateh Khan".